guardian/prosemirror-elements/docs/vision.md

 # Challenges

 1. Nesting arbitrary content within ProseMirror
-2. Seamlessly Integrating nested ProseMirror rich-text fields with the parent instance
+2. Seamlessly integrating nested ProseMirror rich-text fields with the parent instance
 3. Providing a way to create any possible custom nested element
 4. Abstracting ProseMirror core functionality and  offering a simple interface